RasaHQ/rasa/docs/migration-guide.rst

 General
 ~~~~~~~
+- Default parameters of ``EmbeddingIntentClassifier`` are changed.
+See :ref:`components` for details.
+  Architecture implementation is changed as well, so **old trained models cannot be loaded**.
-- Default parameters and architectures for both ``EmbeddingPolicy`` and
+  Default parameters and architecture for ``EmbeddingPolicy`` are changed.
+See :ref:`policies` for details.
-  ``EmbeddingIntentClassifier`` are changed. **Old trained models cannot be loaded**.
+  It uses transformer instead of lstm. **Old trained models cannot be loaded**.
-  You need to retrain your models if you used these algorithms.
+  They use ``inner`` similarity and ``softmax`` loss by default instead of
+  ``cosine`` similarity and ``margin`` loss (can be set in config file).
+  They use ``balanced`` batching strategy by default to counteract class imbalance problem.
+  The meaning of ``evaluate_on_num_examples`` is changed.
+If it is non zero, random examples will be
+  picked by stratified split and used as **hold out** validation set, so they will be excluded from training data.
+  We suggest to set it to zero (default) if data set contains a lot of unique examples of dialogue turns.
 - **Compare** mode of ``rasa train core`` allows the whole core config comparison.
   Therefore, we changed the naming of trained models.
 They are named by config file
   name instead of policy name.
 Old naming style will not be read correctly when